-Of the net proceeds of this offering and the sale of the private placement warrants, only approximately \$1,000,000 will be available to us initially outside the trust account to fund our working capital requirements.
-In the event that our offering expenses exceed our estimate of \$750,000, we may fund such excess with funds not to be held in the trust account.
+Of the net proceeds of this offering and the sale of the private placement warrants, only approximately \$750,000 will be available to us initially outside the trust account to fund our working capital requirements.
+In the event that our offering expenses exceed our estimate of \$1,000,000, we may fund such excess with funds not to be held in the trust account.
 In such case, the amount of funds we intend to be held outside the trust account would decrease by a corresponding amount.
 The amount held in the trust account will not be impacted as a result of such increase or decrease.
-Conversely, in the event that the offering expenses are less than our estimate of \$750,000, the amount of funds we intend to be held outside the trust account would increase by a corresponding amount.
+Conversely, in the event that the offering expenses are less than our estimate of \$1,000,000, the amount of funds we intend to be held outside the trust account would increase by a corresponding amount.
 If we are required to seek additional capital, we would need to borrow funds from our sponsor, management team or other third parties to operate or may be forced to liquidate.
 None of our sponsor, members of our management team nor any of their affiliates is under any obligation to advance funds to us in such circumstances.
 Any such advances would be repaid only from funds held outside the trust account or from funds released to us upon completion of our initial business combination.
 Up to \$1,500,000 of such loans may be convertible into private placement-equivalent warrants at a price of \$1.00 per warrant at the option of the lender.
 Prior to the completion of our initial business combination, we do not expect to seek loans from parties other than our sponsor or an affiliate of our sponsor as we do not believe third parties will be willing to loan such funds and provide a waiver against any and all rights to seek access to funds in our trust account.
 If we are unable to obtain these loans, we may be unable to complete our initial business combination.
 If we are unable to complete our initial business combination because we do not have sufficient funds available to us, we will be forced to cease operations and liquidate the trust account.
-Consequently, our public stockholders may only receive approximately \$10.00 per share on our redemption of our public shares, and our warrants will expire worthless.
-In certain circumstances, our public stockholders may receive less than \$10.00 per share on the redemption of their shares.
-See "- If third parties bring claims against us, the proceeds held in the trust account could be reduced and the per-share redemption amount received by stockholders may be less than \$10.00 per share" and other risk factors below.
+Consequently, our public stockholders may only receive approximately \$10.10 per share on our redemption of our public shares, and our warrants will expire worthless.
+In certain circumstances, our public stockholders may receive less than \$10.10 per share on the redemption amount received by stockholders may be less than \$10.10 per share" and other risk factors below.